sonatype-nexus-community/nexus-repository-installer/OPSDOC.md

 ## How?

 The jobs are run via CircleCI.
 Below will be a sample overview of the build process.
 The trigger to run the job in CircleCI is done via scheduled trigger.
 This trigger runs and checks the latest version from download.sonatype.com.
-This is run daily on the master branch only.
+This is run daily on the `main` branch only.